 Paired with the art, do you think the poem does something different or has a different tone?

 Poet Michelle Moncayo: Yes!
-Seeing the poem paired right next to the art was so exciting for me to see.
+Seeing the poem paired right next to the art was so exciting for me.
 The poem comes alive next to the art–it becomes embodied in a way beyond words.
 You can see the texture in the hair, feel the physicality of the rollers, of the body.
 It adds in movement without needing to describe the movement.
 It gives the viewer a place where they can step into and feel the poem in a different way (maybe in a way that they recognize).
 The poem doesn’t become this intangible, amorphous thing–it transforms into something grounded that we can feel, see, and be a part of.

 When you consider these two different responses from writers to your work, what springs to mind?